 Applicant denials fall under one of the 6 categories below.
 When an adverse action notice is issued, it will typically have between 1 and 4 reasons marked as to why the loan was denied.

 Here is an infographic summarizing the reasons that fall into each category.

 There is not enough information provided to make a credit decision.
 These types of adverse action notices will generally request that the applicant provide the necessary information and reapply.

 - Credit application incomplete: Necessary information needed to process the application was missing.
-This includes personal information as well as credit related.
+This includes personal information where the identity of the applicant could not be verified as well as credit related.

 - Insufficient number of credit references provided: It is likely there is no credit history, or existing history is insufficient to approve the request.